matteopasqual02/KAN-naml/README.md

-# KAN
+# KAN: Kolmogorov-Arnold-Network
-NAML project at polimi in 2024
+NAML project at polimi in 2024-2025

 GRADE ?/30